GetAmaral/infinity2/TREEFLOW_CANVAS_PLAN.md

 13. ✅ Auto-layout to organize
 14. ✅ Works on mobile devices

-**This creates a professional n8n-like workflow editor within Infinity's Symfony architecture.** 🚀
+**This creates a professional n8n-like workflow editor within Luminai's Symfony architecture.** 🚀

 ---